philippkueng/philippkueng.github.com/posts/2015-06-07-deploy-a-phoenix-application-on-heroku.md

----
-layout: post
+Date: 2015-06-07
-title: "Deploy a Phoenix Application on Heroku"
+Title: Deploy a Phoenix Application on Heroku
+Tags: Phoenix, Elixir, Heroku
-comments: true
+Comments: true
----

 Since I heard of [Phoenix](http://www.phoenixframework.org/), the [Elixir](http://elixir-lang.org/) framework on [The Changelog Podcast](https://changelog.com/147/), I've spent some time getting familiar with the framework.
 However when time came to deploy the application onto Heroku there were a couple of things that weren't initially obvious to me, like how to run [brunch](http://brunch.io/) to compile the assets or how to parse the `DATABASE_URL` environment variable.